Any links on this page that lead to products on Amazon are affiliate links and I earn a commission (at no extra cost to you) if you make a purchase.

 There are three significant dangers to using a camping stove indoors.
 The two most commonly known ones are fire and burns.

 The third may not be known to you, but the frightening aspect of this danger is that were it to happen, you would likely not be aware of it before it became fatal.
-That danger is carbon monoxide poisoning.
+That danger is carbon monoxide exposure.

 Thin flammable materials such as those on skirts, dresses, nightwear, and sportswear, are examples of clothing that definitely should not be worn in and around a camping stove.